NicolaRFranco/hiprs/README.md

 Modules can then be imported either as **import hiprs.scores** or **from hiprs import scores**.

 *Remark*.
 The hiprs library is based on the following Python packages: *mlxtend*, *numpy*, *pandas*, *scipy*, *scikit-learn*.
-However, these should be automatically installed by either conda or pip when running the commands above.
+These should be automatically installed by either conda or pip when running the commands above.